 Nambla Journal, at least 7 issues, New York, 1980-86+.

 Paidika: The Journal of Paedophilia, 12 issues, Stichting Paidika Foundation, Amsterdam, 1987-95.
 A scholarly, literary and activist journal with an impressive editorial board of quite distinguished academics.
-Despite the secondary title, the subject matter was much closer to the primary one (the Greek for a loved, typically adolescent, boy), there being relatively little material on true paedophilia or "girl-love".
+Despite the secondary title, the subject matter was much closer to the primary one (the Greek for a loved, typically adolescent, boy), there being relatively little material on either true paedophilia or "girl-love".
 Many articles are of great historical interest, whilst others suffer from modern academic jargon.

 Pan: a magazine about boy-love, 21 issues, Spartacus, Amsterdam, 1979-85.
 Edited by Frank Torey and John D. Stamford.
 News, articles, reviews and very short stories, most interesting as a contemporary history of Greek love during six critical years in which high hopes were finally dashed.